JAWS Scripts For Unigram

 Revision 122, November 11, 2020, tested against application version 7.2.0.5752

-- During navigation through messages in a channel, JAWS will prefix commented messages with an indication of how many comments are attached.
-Tab to the comments link and press Enter to open the comment
+- During navigation through messages in a channel, JAWS will prefix commented messages with an indication of

 thread for reading.

-- Typing a list focus command such as Alt+1 should indicate if the sought list is empty, and therefore not focusable, instead of saying nothing.
+- Typing a list focus command such as Alt+1 should indicate if the sought list is empty, and therefore

 This can happen, for example, after pressing the "Archived Chats" button when there are no archived chats.